 Michiko Sakano

-Seeking freedom from rigid design specifications, Michiko Sakano explores the tension between sameness and variation, and the coexisting contradictions within glass textures, colors, and forms.
-Her work is widely recognized for its originality and technical rigor, and has been featured in The New York Times, Architectural Digest, Elle Décor, Food & Wine, and House & Garden.
+Michiko Sakano’s pieces explore the continuous tension between sameness and variation; contradictions coexisting within glass textures, colors, and forms.
+Her works are widely recognized for their originality and technical rigor and have been featured in The New York Times, Architectural Digest, Elle Décor, Food & Wine, and House & Garden.